Skip to content

 Is Turkmenistan a Muslim Country?

 Generally speaking, yes!
-Islam is one of the main religions spread in Turkmenistan.
-Turkmen Muslims belong to the Hanafi school, and the number of Muslims in the country reaches about 89% of the total population as the Christian religion spreads.
-Still, the majority of those who embrace Christianity are the Russian tribes residing in the country, and their percentage reaches up to 9%.
+Islam is one of the main religions in Turkmenistan.
+Turkmen Muslims belong to the Hanafi school, and as the Christian religion spreads, the number of Muslims in the country reaches about 89% of the total population.
+Still, most of those who embrace Christianity are the Russian tribes residing in the country, and their percentage reaches up to 9%.

 What Types of Transportation are Available in Turkmenistan?

-There are many kinds of transportation in Turkmenistan, which you can choose from to move within the country to explore and have unforgettable experiences.
+There are many kinds of transportation in Turkmenistan, which you can choose from when moving within the country to explore and have unforgettable experiences.

-• Trains: The experience of travelling by train in Turkmenistan is very impressive, as all the major cities are connected.
-As well as being a great way to enjoy the rural scenery on the main roads.
+• Trains: Travelling by train in Turkmenistan is impressive, as all the major cities are connected.
+It is also a great way to enjoy the rural scenery on the main roads.

-• Ferries: There are many passenger boats along the Emu River and boat transportation around the Caspian Sea from the port city of Turkmenbashi.
+• Ferries: Many passenger boats travel along the Emu River and around the Caspian Sea from the port city of Turkmenbashi.

-• Taxi: It is the most widespread method in Turkmenistan, as it is a regular method and enjoys reasonable prices.
+• Taxi: Taxi is the most widespread method in Turkmenistan, as it is a regular method and enjoys reasonable prices.

 • Bus: Transportation is provided in modern and comfortable cars between the main cities of Turkmenistan and is a fast and cheap means of transportation.